The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Extensions of some results from

-with the filtration inherited from $c^\circ A$. $A'$ is a stratified PL $\partial$-pseudomanifold, so by \cite[Corollary 5.49]{Fr} the intersection chain complex of $A'$ is quasi-isomorphic (and hence chain homotopy equivalent) to the simplicial intersection chain complex $I^{\bar p}C_*^T(A';R)$ for any suitable triangulation $T$.
-Since $A'$ is compact, $I^{\bar p}C_*^T(A';R)$ is a finite chain complex, which completes the proof. \end{proof}
+Before proving this, we note that it implies, by \cite[Corollary 5.4.6]{Fr}, that the intersection chain complex of $B$ is quasi-isomorphic (and hence chain homotopy equivalent) to the simplicial intersection chain complex $IC^{\bar p,T}_*(B;\Z)$ for any suitable triangulation $T$.
+Since $B$ is compact, $IC^{\bar p,T}_*(B;\Z)$ is a finite chain complex, which completes the proof of Proposition \ref{finite}. \end{proof}

+\begin{proof}[Proof of Lemma \ref{aab}] First we show that $\mathrm{Lk}(s)$ is a PL pseudomanifold.
+The fact that it satisfies part (a) of Definition \ref{pseud} is immediate from the corresponding condition for $X$ and the definition of $\mathrm{Lk}(s)$.
+The fact that $\mathrm{Lk}(s)$ satisfies part (b) of Definition \ref{pseud} follows easily from the corresponding condition for $X$, the definition of $\mathrm{Lk}(s)$, and the fact that $s$ is not contained in $\partial X$.

+Now it follows that $A=(\partial s)*\mathrm{Lk}(s)$ is a PL pseudomanifold, and hence $A^*$ is a stratified PL pseudomanifold by Proposition \ref{p1}(iv).